Justice-Through-Code/fall_2020/lessons/0x_advanced_git/advanced_git_lesson.md

 This is a merge conflict.
 We will talk about how to deal with these in the challenge.

 Remember that Git is always keeping track of changes to files so pulling might overwrite your work if you and your collaborator were editing the same part of the code, but you can always recover your work.
-In the next section, we will talk about how to handle these kinds of conflicts.
+In the challenge, we will talk about how to handle these kinds of conflicts.